myIR, payments and more

 - supported living, young parent, and youth payments.

-- an overseas equivalent of any of the above.
+- you receive an overseas equivalent of any of the above.

 IETC is worked out on whole months.
 If you receive any of the above payments at any time during a month, you won't be entitled to IETC for that whole month.